rsinger86/dto-classes/README.md

 # Introduction

-DTO Classes is a TypeScript library designed primarily to model data transfer objects in HTTP JSON APIs.
+DTO Classes is a TypeScript library for modelling data transfer objects in HTTP JSON APIs.

-It gives you the following, a bundle I've found missing in the TypeScript/Node ecosystem:
+It gives you the following, a bundle I've found missing for TypeScript/Node:
 - Class-based schemas that serialize *and* deserialize:
   - Parse/validate JSON to internal objects
   - Format internal objects to JSON